Trip Planner

 How Mera Peak Climbing Journey Starts

 Mera Peak Climbing begins with a sightseeing tour of the historical Kathmandu city.
 Then, our trip is followed by a scenic flight to Lukla.
 It is the gateway of the entire Everest Region from Kathmandu.
 After landing at Lukla airstrip, we begin our Mera Peak Climbing Journey with the trek.
-We head through a less crowded, terraced landscape and explore untouched valleys.
-Our journey takes us to the charming village of Paiya, home to the Sherpa people.
-Then, our trek follows some of the most beautiful habitats toward Panggom Valley.
+We head through a less crowded, terraced landscape and less-traveled valleys.
+Our journey takes us to the charming village of Paiya, home to a mix of Sherpa and Rai people.
+Then, the trek follows some of the most beautiful habitats toward Panggom Valley.

 Continuing our journey, we pass through the untouched valleys of Ningsow and Chetrekhola.
 Next, we trek to Kothe and Thangnag and towards Khare Camp.
-We stop at Khare Camp to ensure proper altitude acclimatization so that we can stay active.
-After that, you will get pre-climbing training at Mera Base Camp.
+We stop at Khare Camp to ensure proper altitude acclimatization, allowing us to stay active.
 We walk past frozen waterfalls and amazing glaciers.
 We will be greeted by breathtaking Himalayan vistas on our way to Mera High Camp.
 We attempt a final climb to the summit of Mera Central Peak.
 The summit day starts early in the morning when we ascend toward the summit point via the northern route.

 We make a gradual ascent, equipped with proper climbing gear.
 Considering the weather, we follow the guidance of our experienced climbing experts to reach the summit of Mera Peak.
 From the Mera Peak summit, we will be able to see the outstanding panoramic views of Mt.
 Everest, Kanchenjunga, Makalu, Baruntse, Nuptse, Lhotse, Ama Dablam, Cho Oyu, and many other peaks in the Everest region.
 We spend a short time at the summit and descend the same route back to Khare via Mera Base Camp.
 After a successful summit of Mera Peak, we descend gradually through Kothe, Thulikharka, and via Zatrwa La Pass back to Lukla.
 Then, we again take a scenic flight back to Kathmandu.